YottaDB/YDBDoc/ProgGuide/utility.rst

 %RSEL
 ++++++++++

-The %RSEL utility selects M routines. %RSEL selects routines using directories specified by the YottaDB/GT.M special variable $ZROUTINES. $ZROUTINES contains an ordered list of directories that certain YottaDB/GT.M functions use to locate source and object files.
+The %RSEL utility selects M routines. %RSEL selects routines using directories specified by the YottaDB special variable $ZROUTINES. $ZROUTINES contains an ordered list of directories that certain YottaDB functions use to locate source and object files.
 If $ZROUTINES is not defined, %RSEL searches only the current default directory.
-Other YottaDB/GT.M utilities call %RSEL.
+Other YottaDB utilities call %RSEL.

 %RSEL prompts for the name of a routine(s).